drewblount/Simple-GA/README.md

 *(you may need to sudo)*.

-This will bring up the familiar Scala shell in the sbt environment, which it is managing dependencies.
+This will bring up the familiar Scala shell in the sbt environment, which is managing dependencies.
 It's set up this way so that we can use the [breeze](https://github.com/scalanlp/breeze) package to sample from probability distributions.

 Note that the files in *src/main/scala* are compiled when the *console* command is executed.